Deafness is a severe or complete loss of hearing.

 Ear disorders, such as:

-Symptoms of deafness in infants may be noted at these stages: 1 to 4 months: lack of response to sounds or voices
+Symptoms of deafness in infants and toddlers may be noted at these stages: 1 to 4 months—lack of response to sounds or voices

 4 to 8 months:

-Disinterest in musical toysLack of verbalization, such as babbling, cooing, making sounds8 to 12 months: lack of recognition of child’s own name12 to 16 months: lack of speech
+Disinterest in musical toysLack of verbalization, such as babbling, cooing, and making sounds8 to 12 months—lack of recognition of child’s own name12 to 16 months—lack of speech

 All children, including newborns, should be screened for hearing loss.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-As part of the diagnosis, your doctor may try to determine the following: Location of the problemDegree of lossCause—not always possible to identify the exact cause of hearing loss; this information can help guide treatment
+As part of the diagnosis, your doctor may try to determine the following: Location of the problemDegree of lossCause—not always possible to identify the exact cause of hearing loss, but this information can help guide treatment

 Plaza G, Herráiz C. Intratympanic steroids for treatment of sudden hearing loss after failure of intravenous therapy.